SweetySeelam2/Tableau-Next-Devpost/README.md

   - Targets in Jun–Aug ~`75K–80K` (slightly higher than actuals).
   - Other months steady at ~`38K–40K`.

-📌 *Gap:* Actual revenue exceeded targets in Q2 but dipped in Q3.
+📌 *Gap:* Actual revenue exceeded targets in Q2 but dipped in Q3 and Q4.
 CSAT remains below expectations.

 ---